596050/feed-pop/README.md

 > > React virtual https://github.com/tannerlinsley/react-virtual#installation

-- Preventing the app from rendering all the items in the DOM is important for performane,
+- Preventing the app from rendering all the items in the DOM is important for performance,